Gottfried Wilhelm Leibniz: Early life

 Gottfried Leibniz was born on 1 July OS: 21 June] 1646, in Leipzig, in the Electorate of Saxony of the Holy Roman Empire (now in the German state of Saxony) to Friedrich Leibniz (1597–1652) and Catharina Schmuck (1621–1664).
 He was baptized two days later at St. Nicholas Church, Leipzig; his godfather was the Lutheran theologian Martin Geier.
-His father died when he was six years old, and Leibniz was raised by his mother.
+His father died when he was six years old, and Leibniz was raised by his mother and his uncle.

 Leibniz's father had been a Professor of Moral Philosophy at the University of Leipzig, where he also served as dean of philosophy.
 The boy inherited his father's personal library.
 He was given free access to it from the age of seven, shortly after his father's death.
 While Leibniz's schoolwork was largely confined to the study of a small canon of authorities, his father's library enabled him to study a wide variety of advanced philosophical and theological works – ones that he would not have otherwise been able to read until his college years.
 Access to his father's library, largely written in Latin, also led to his proficiency in the Latin language, which he achieved by the age of 12.
 At the age of 13 he composed 300 hexameters of Latin verse in a single morning for a special event at school.